 Breakfast was the meal I was least confident in my ability to provide nutritious, delicious meals that my whole family would enjoy.
 My main concern?
 Not eating eggs.
 Eggs are out for the 30 day elimination period of the autoimmune protocol.
 My youngest still shouts out every morning as he comes down the stairs, “Mommy, are you making EGGS?!?”
 Emphasis is real, he loves his eggs.
-He is surviving without his eggs though, as are the rest of us.
+However, he is surviving without his eggs though, as are the rest of us.

 To be honest, I am not just surviving.
 I’m thriving.
 I know that’s cliche to say, but it’s true.
 These breakfasts fill me up, give me energy to hop up from the table and attack my day, and keep me full until lunch.
 There’s no mid-morning crash, no cravings around 11am, and no bloat.
 I am fueled, energized, and ready for the day after eating this diet.